 1. The home should be large enough for an

 adult dog to stand and turn around unimpeded.
 A wire home is recommended

-for proper ventilation and so it can see its surroundings.
+for proper ventilation and so the dog can see its surroundings.

 This Procedure Has Several Advantages:

 The pup should now be left in the home over two to three hours.
 The amount of time depends on the dog.
 In any event, if the dog has been crate-trained, the owners will never find it necessary to rehome the animal because of destructive behavior occurring during their absence.